Change 3 became operative on 9 October 2018 and has been incorporated into the Bay of Plenty Regional Policy Statement.

 The Rangitāiki River Forum has prepared and approved Te Ara Whānui o Rangitāiki (“The River Document”).
 This document sets out the vision, objectives and desired outcomes for the Rangitāiki River and its catchment.
 The River Document was required by the Ngati Whare Treaty Claims Settlement Act 2012 and the Ngati Manawa Treaty Claims Settlement Act 2012.

-For more information on Change 3 (Rangitāiki River) please contact Nassah Steed, Programme Leader Statutory Policy at email@example.com.
+For more information on Change 3 (Rangitāiki River) please contact Nassah Rolleston-Steed, Principal Advisor, Policy and Planning at email@example.com.